bihany-harsh/bihany-harsh.github.io/_pages/about.md

 ---
 <!-- ===== Introduction ===== -->

 I am **Harsh Bihany**, an undergraduate from the Indian Institute of Technology Kanpur, where I completed my Bachelor’s in [Computer Science and Engineering](https://cse.iitk.ac.in).
-I’ll soon be joining ETH Zurich’s [Department of Computer Science](https://inf.ethz.ch/) for my Master’s—fingers crossed everything pans out 😊.
+I am currently pursuing my Master's from ETH Zurich’s [Department of Computer Science](https://inf.ethz.ch/).
 My interests span multiple areas in AI, from language models to multi-agent systems.

 ---